rajkumaar23/rajkumaar23.github.io/content/posts/services-on-pi/index.md

 {{< /mermaid >}}

 ## Port forwarding
-Now that the DNS is all set, the next step is to configure the Cox modem to be able to forward the requests received on the public gateway IP to my Raspberry Pi.
+Now that the DNS is all set, the next step is to configure the Cox router to be able to forward the requests received on the public gateway IP to my Raspberry Pi.
 This can be done by setting up port-forwarding for the necessary port(s) using the [Cox Panoramic WiFi app](https://www.cox.com/residential/internet/learn/panoramic-wifi-app.html).
 Since all my applications are web-based, I forward the port `443` for HTTPS requests.

 The configuration is accessible within the app from the WiFi tab at the bottom → View WiFi equipment → Advanced Settings → Port forwarding → Add port forward.

 ![Cox Port Forwarding](port-forwarding.png)

 ## NAT reflection and Pi-hole
 Even after performing all the above steps, and having the `nginx` web server running on my Pi to listen for requests on the port 443, the setup would **not** work when I am connected to my home network.
-Digging up a few articles on the internet would teach that it is due to the absence of a feature called [NAT reflection](https://docs.netgate.com/pfsense/en/latest/nat/reflection.html) on my modem.
+Digging up a few articles on the internet would teach that it is due to the absence of a feature called [NAT reflection](https://docs.netgate.com/pfsense/en/latest/nat/reflection.html) in my router.
 Typically, this is provided only for commercial routers.

 Given this limitation, there are 2 ways (that I am aware of) to work around:
 - Use a VPN when accessing these applications (if you know how a VPN works, this should make sense).